 - First Time Filer

 - DIS Implementation Guide: A programming guide for the Document Image System

 - Drawback Overview

 Who do I contact if I have issues?

-For questions related to any technical drawback issues, please reach out to your assigned CBP client representative for more information.
-If you do not have an assigned client representative, send an email to email@example.com.
+Technical drawback questions: Client Representative.
+If you do not have an assigned client representative, send an email to: email@example.com

 Specific drawback claim and/or privilege application questions: Contact Drawback Specialist and/or one of the Drawback Offices

 Specific HQ Rulings: firstname.lastname@example.org